Tai106/finance-budget-tracker/README.md

 # finance-budget-tracker

+# Description
+* This application allows it's users to track their money both online and offline.

 # User Story
-* `AS AN avid traveler
+  AS AN avid traveler
-  I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling.`
+  I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling.

 # Acceptance Critera
-* `GIVEN a budget tracker without an internet connection WHEN the user inputs an expense or deposit
+ GIVEN a budget tracker without an internet connection WHEN the user inputs an expense or deposit
- THEN they will receive a notification that they have added an expense or deposit WHEN the user reestablishes an internet connection THEN the deposits or expenses added while they were offline are added to their transaction history and their totals are updated`
+ THEN they will receive a notification that they have added an expense or deposit WHEN the user reestablishes an internet connection THEN the deposits or expenses added while they were offline are added to their transaction history and their totals are updated

-# Deployed URL
-*

 # Tech Used
 * Node.js